Know about this? Rate It!

 If you have time and the cajo'nes! drive down to the Thomaston-Upson County Airport for some SKYDIVING!
 Ask for Ferg...he is a highly experienced tandem master and former US Air Force ROMAD just like me.
 This is absolutely the BEST drop zone in the Atlanta area.
 Come out..Skydive and then drink beer like a Viking.(after the skydiving is done of course)They can be reached at WWW.SkydiveAtlanta.com or 1-800-276-DIVE (3483)

 Fondest memory: Although I live here, I'm not really a city person.
 So I dont enjoy it that much but the jobs are plentiful and the money is good.

-Visit Midtown Atlanta.
+Favorite thing: Visit Midtown Atlanta.